thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-06-hack-the-box:-legacy.md

 msf6 exploit(windows/smb/ms08_067_netapi) >
 ```

 —but it wasn't working.
-It turned out, for this particular exploit, and contrary to the article I had been consulting, you neither need to set `LPORT` nor have an `nc` running on your machine.
+It turned out, for this particular exploit, and contrary to the article I had been consulting, you neither need to set `LPORT` nor have an `nc` listening for reverse shell on your machine.

 ```
 msf6 exploit(windows/smb/ms08_067_netapi) > set RHOST 10.10.10.4